RackHD/docs/docs/rackhd/raid_configuration.rst

 RackHD supports RAID configuration to create and delete RAID for hardwares with LSI RAID controller.

-Create overlay with Storcli/Perccli
+Create docker image with Storcli/Perccli
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 RackHD leverages LSI provided tool Storcli to configure RAID.
-RackHD requires user to build overlay including Storcli.
+RackHD requires user to build docker image including Storcli.
-As on how to build overlay for RakcHD, please refer to https://github.com/RackHD/on-imagebuilder.
+As on how to build docker image for RakcHD, please refer to https://github.com/RackHD/on-imagebuilder.
 Perccli is a Dell tool which is based on Storcli and has the same commands with it.
-If user wants to configure RAID on Dell servers, Perccli instead of Storcli should be built in overlay.
+If user wants to configure RAID on Dell servers, Perccli instead of Storcli should be built in docker image.
-The newly built overlay (default named "dell.raid.overlay.cpio.gz" for Dell and "raid.overlay.cpio.gz" for others) should be put in RackHD static file path.
+The newly built docker image(default named "dell.raid.docker.tar.xz" for Dell and "raid.docker.tar.xz" for others) should be put in RackHD static file path.

 Create RAID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^